avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 <br>1.
 Logic diagram and block diagram with truth table
 <br>2.
 The user can input to logic diagram or can give binary input to block diagram
 <br>3.
 The diagram shows the output as per the truth table and highlight the input and output.
 <br>4.
-Click on clear, to verify another combination of input/output
+The user can clear the previous input/output to verify another combination of input/output